Bears are active in Grand Teton

 Grand Teton National Park does not accept new CUA applications for guided backpacking, day hiking or camping, guided bicycling or mountain bike tours, guided climbing, mountaineering, horseback riding, fishing, motorized boating, water skiing, floating, skiing or snowshoeing.

-If you are a current CUA holder, please use the following links access current forms:
+If you are a current CUA holder or applying for a 2014 CUA, please use the following links access current forms:

 1. Monthly Visitor Use Statistics (VUS) online reporting form

 Did you know that the bark on Aspen trees looks green because it contains chlorophyll?
 Aspen bark is photosynthetic, a process that allows a plant to make energy from the sun, and helps the tree flourish during the short growing season.